General Motors

 E09

-Charger shows E09 and charging stops; may occur when the vehicle is nearly full or when charging starts and stops repeatedly.
+The charger displays E09 and charging stops; this may occur when the vehicle is nearly full or when charging starts and stops repeatedly.

 Relay / Contactor Weld Detection